jasondegraw/View3D-SketchUp/README.md

 it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-Place it in the "plugins" directory to use it (this location varies by platform - check the SketchUp documentation for your platform).
+Place the script file in the "plugins" directory to use it (this location varies by platform - check the SketchUp documentation for your platform).
 The next time that SketchUp is started, a new menu item "View3D" will be added in the "Plugins" menu.